 A few months later, Jack Kirkpatrick bought the remaining stock of groceries.
 It’s unclear if Jiszkowicz continued with his watch and jewelry store after that, although civic directories suggest he did.

-By 1901, however, he was listed as a real estate agent and by 1903 he was listed as running a grocery in Fairview, which is our Chatham Street mystery building.
+On April 26, 1900 he applied for plumbing permits for a home on Block 80, Lots 13 and 14, at the corner of Willow and Front streets.
+By 1901, Jiszkowicz was listed as a real estate agent and by 1903 he was listed as running a grocery in Fairview, which is our Chatham Street mystery building.

 A vacant room in the store was the Fairview polling station for several elections until 1907 when a building next door was used instead.
 The Daily News described the room in Jiszkowicz’s building as “a large one, well lighted and comfortable in every way” and grumbled that votes would now be cast in a “small and dark room.”
 (The polling station returned to the store the following year.)